wp-plugins/gwolle-gb/readme.txt

 With version 1.0 there have been some changes:

-* Gwolle-GB uses the Shortcode API now.
+* Gwolle Guestbook uses the Shortcode API now.
 Make sure your Guestbook page uses [gwolle_gb] instead of the old one.
 * The entries that are visible to visitors have changed.
 Make sure to check if you have everything visible that you want and nothing more.
 * CSS has changed somewhat.
 If you have custom CSS, you want to check if it still applies.